jtm4/Random-Quote-Generator/README.md

-# Random-Quote-Generator
+# Random Quote Generator
- Treehouse Techdegree Project 1

 The Random Quote Generator application generates a new random quote each time that a user clicks the `Show another quote` button.

-Each random quote is pulled from an array of objects containing the quote, source (i.e. author), citation (movie, book, etc.) and year the quote was recorded.
+Each random quote is pulled from an array of objects containing the quote, source (i.e. author), citation (from a movie, book, etc.), year the quote was recorded, and any tags associated with the quote.

 The web page is set on a timer that generates a new quote at regular intervals, and also randomizes the background color using RGB values.